Serum Procalcitonin in Sepsis: A Guide to Antibiotic Stewardship

 Pulmonary Small-Cell Carcinoma

-Advantages over C Reactive Protein
+Advantages of procalcitonin over C Reactive Protein

 Secretion begins after infection